delneg/noteshrinker-django/README.md

 Locales
 ------
-At the moment I'm writing this (29 sept 2016) - the only locale availible is russian, though I'm planning to add English ASAP.
+At the moment I'm writing this (29 sept 2016) - the only locale availible is russian, though I'm planning to add english ASAP.
 Feel free to add your locale - it's not that hard!